Benjaminbva/DBS-TIGER/README.md

 ---

 ## 🛠️ Task Definition

-_Define the recommendation task you are solving (e.g., sequential, generative, content-based, collaborative, ranking, etc.).
-Clearly describe inputs and outputs._
-TODO: TIGER treats retrieval as a generative task rather than a matching task.
-Instead of using approximate nearest neighbour search in an embedding space, it uses a sequence-to-sequence model to generate the Semantic ID of the next item token-by-token.
+TIGER focuses on sequential recommendation and introduces a new paradigm: generative retrieval for recommendation.
+Instead of relying on matching item embeddings to user embeddings, TIGER directly generates the next semantic ID token-by-token based on the user's interaction history.
+The input consists of a user ID and the sequence of semantic IDs of previously interacted items.
+The output is the predicted semantic ID of the next item.

 ---

 ## 📂 Datasets

-_Provide the following for all datasets, including the attributes you are considering to measure things like item fairness (for example)_:

 - [x] [Amazon Reviews Datasets (Beauty)](https://github.com/jeykigung/P5)
   - [x] Pre-processing: removed users with fewer than 5 interactions.
 Applied leave-one-out protocol for evaluation.
 The final item in the sequence serves as the test instance, the second-to-last item is reserved for validation, and the preceding items are used for training.
 The number of items in a sequence is limited to 20 during training.